wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 == Installation ==

-1. Ensure you have [WP e-Commerce](http://www.getshopped.org) or [WooCommerce](http://www.woothemes.com/woocommerce/) plugin installed
+1. Ensure you have latest version of [WP e-Commerce](http://www.getshopped.org) or [WooCommerce](http://www.woothemes.com/woocommerce/) plugin installed
 2. Unzip and upload contents of the plugin to your `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Click on 'Smart Manager' option within WP e-Commerce sidebar menu
+4. Click on 'Smart Manager' option within WordPress admin sidebar menu

 == Frequently Asked Questions ==

+= Can I import / export data using CSV? =

+No. Smart Manager does not support import / export yet.
+But we are considering this for future.

+= What features work with WooCommerce? =

+Products, Orders and Customers management works with WooCommerce.
+Lite version has limited features, but Pro allows full inline editing and smart batch updates.

 = Does this work with WP e-Commerce 3.8? =